 The De Hoop Collection, with its richly varied fynbos floral kingdom, lies in the little-known and untouched De Hoop Nature Reserve on the Southern coast east of Arniston and Cape Agulhas, the southernmost point of Africa.
 Here the main highway has headed inland.
 Leaving this stunning coastal reserve to its indigenous wildlife of bontebok, zebra, eland, red hartebeest and ostrich.
-Even within this already remote setting you have a choice of small cottages , manor house rooms.
+Within this remote setting you have a choice of small cottages or, manor house rooms.
 Or the aptly named ‘Koppie Alleen’ house (meaning lonely hill) standing in serene isolation in a separate part of the reserve.
-The many activities include endless miles of trails for hiking, mountain biking, horse riding.
+The many activities include endless miles of trails for hiking, mountain biking, horse riding, a marine foraging walk.
 Or simply enjoying the utterly empty sandy beaches.

 Time from Cape Town: 3 hours